Château de Castelnaud-la-Chapelle

 The Château de Castelnaud is a medieval fortress in the commune of Castelnaud-la-Chapelle, overlooking the river Dordogne in Périgord, southern France.
 It was erected to face its rival, the Château de Beynac.

 History

-The oldest documents mentioning it date to the 13th century, when it figured in the Albigensian Crusade; its Cathar castellan was Bernard de Casnac.
+The oldest documents mentioning it date to the 13th century, when it figured in the Albigensian Crusade; its Cathar castellan (constable) was Bernard de Casnac.
 Simon de Montfort took the castle and installed a garrison; when it was retaken by Bernard, he hanged them all.
 During the Hundred Years' War, the castellans of Castelnaud owed their allegiance to the Plantagenets, the sieurs de Beynac across the river, to the king of France.
-In later times it was abandoned bit by bit, until by the French Revolution it was a ruin.
+In later times it was abandoned bit by bit, until by the time of the French Revolution it was a ruin.